broadinstitute/scala-baseimage/README.md

 * SBT
 * Git

 This image is built off of the latest AdoptOpenJDK Java 11 image.
+It is currently published manually.

 The current version of the image is here: [broadinstitute/scala-baseimage](https://registry.hub.docker.com/r/broadinstitute/scala-baseimage/)